Code-Club-Crew/challenge2/README.md

 ## Challenge2 - Formatting Output and Data Types

+### Objectives

+The intent for this lesson is to build a more dynamic script that utilizes user input when ran.
+This added flexibility presents some challenges that we will need to overcome in the form of error handling and providing the user with helpful feedback.

+Data Types
+- Two very common data types are `dicts` and `lists`.
+You'll also see dicts with their `key:value` pairs where the `value` is actually a list itself.
+A `dict` of `lists`.
+Becoming familiar with this pattern will be very useful for manipulating industry standard outputs such as JSON.

+Loops
+- Mastering loops is integral to running scalable scripts.
+Becoming familiar with `for` and `while` loops will allow you to write scripts that iterate smartly.

+Standardized Output
+- Producing an output that adheres to an industry standard such as JSON for others to consume and manipulate is an important step in creating scripts.

+---

+### Instructions
 Use [Star Wars API](https://www.swapi.co)
 - API Request - Pull all starships from a specific film.
 - Data Types - Create your own data objects to load API values in to.